ariley215/reading-notes/Text Editor.md

 What are four important features to look for in a text editor?

-  -code completion
+  - code completion
-  -syntax highlighting
+  - syntax highlighting
-  -a variety of themes
+  - a variety of themes
   - good selection of extensions

 What do the following commands do?